dinosimone/wealthforge-ruby/README.md

 ## Configuration

-Before you can use the gem, you'll have to set a few environment variables below.
+Before you can use this gem, you'll need to set the following environment variables.

     WF_CRT_FILE: Your certificate
     WF_KEY_FILE: Your private key